 3 Justification

-Based on SA2 Rel-19 WID (5G_Femto, UID 1040028), it is concluded that the 5GS needs to support provisioning of 5G Femto information via NEF by the 5G Femto CAG owner or an authorized administrator.
+Based on SA2 Rel-19 WID (5G_Femto, UID 1040028), it is concluded that the 5GS needs to support provisioning of 5G Femto information by the 5G Femto CAG owner or an authorized administrator.

+Also, in order to support access to local services, NR Femto nodes reuse LADN and edge computing functionality.

 4 Objective

-The objective of this WID is to support 5G Femto information provisioning by the CAG owner or an authorized administrator for non-roaming scenarios.
+The objective of this WID is to support 5G Femto information provisioning by the CAG owner or an authorized administrator for non-roaming scenarios and local services access.

-Support of this feature is optional for the operator.

 For CT3, the expected work includes:

-a) updating the NEF northbound interface to support 5G Femto information provisioning;
+a) updating the NEF northbound interface to provide CAG information for 5G Femto by the CAG owner or an authorized administrator for non-roaming cases;

 For CT4, the expected work includes: